Capacitance Solution

 How to calculate Capacitance?

-Capacitance is the ratio of the amount of electric charge stored on a conductor to a difference in electric potential is calculated using Capacitance = Dielectric Constant*Charge/Voltage.
-To calculate Capacitance, you need Dielectric Constant (K), Charge (q) & Voltage (V).
-With our tool, you need to enter the respective value for Dielectric Constant, Charge & Voltage and hit the calculate button.
+Capacitance formula is defined as a measure of the ability of a capacitor to store electric charge, which is a fundamental property of a device that opposes changes in voltage, and is a crucial component in electronic circuits, filters, and oscillators, playing a vital role in regulating the flow of electric current is calculated using Capacitance = Relative Permittivity*Charge/Voltage.
+To calculate Capacitance, you need Relative Permittivity r), Charge (Q) & Voltage (V).
+With our tool, you need to enter the respective value for Relative Permittivity, Charge & Voltage and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Capacitance?

-In this formula, Capacitance uses Dielectric Constant, Charge & Voltage.
-We can use 4 other way(s) to calculate the same, which is/are as follows -
+In this formula, Capacitance uses Relative Permittivity, Charge & Voltage.
+We can use 3 other way(s) to calculate the same, which is/are as follows -

-• Capacitance = (Dielectric Constant*Radius of Sphere*Radius of Shell)/([Coulomb]*(Radius of Shell-Radius of Sphere))
+• Capacitance = (Relative Permittivity*Radius of Sphere*Radius of Shell)/([Coulomb]*(Radius of Shell-Radius of Sphere))

-• Capacitance = (Dielectric Constant*Length of Cylinder)/(2*[Coulomb]*(Outer Radius of Cylinder-Inner Radius of Cylinder))
+• Capacitance = (Relative Permittivity*Length of Cylinder)/(2*[Coulomb]*(Outer Radius of Cylinder-Inner Radius of Cylinder))

-• Capacitance = (Permittivity*Relative Permittivity*Area of Plates)/Distance between Deflecting Plates
+• Capacitance = (Permittivity*Relative Permittivity*Area)/Distance between Deflecting Plates

 Let Others Know